jesustorresdev/matlab-covertree/README.md

         setenv('LD_LIBRARY_PATH', [getenv('LD_LIBRARY_PATH') '/usr/lib/']);

- 2. Probably you what to add the repository directory to MATLAB search path with:
+ 2. Probably you what to add the repository directory to MATLAB search path:

         addpath('/path/to/repository/directory');